Table of Contents

 7. Sharing economy networks

-The type of social media that’s right for you
+Finding the type of social media network that’s right for you

 Social media comes in many different flavors.
-You can use most of these types to help your business, one way or another.
-Get clear about what you want to achieve, think creatively, and most importantly, keep it human.
+You can use most of these types of social networking sites to help your business, one way or another.